Craft Culture: Essential Guide to Asheville Breweries

 2 Bhramari Brewing CompanySouth SlopeSee on map

 Named after the Hindu goddess of bees, there has certainly been a lot of buzz about Bhramari since it opened in 2016.
-The brewery features year-round, seasonal and small batch beers, highlighted by its Lorelai IPA and Carolina Common, a sweet and creamy brew that pairs well with a number of menu items.
-You won’t find the average pub fare at Bhramari, which boasts such eclectic selections as pickled egg, crispy pork boudin and tofu chilaquiles.
+The brewery features year-round, seasonal and small batch beers, highlighted by its Lorelai IPA.
+You won’t find the average pub fare at Bhramari, which boasts eclectic selections such as pickled eggs, patatas machismo and sloppy joes stuffed in a plantain.

 3 Burial Beer Co.

 Located in Asheville’s South Slope brewing district, Burial has drawn raves from craft beer drinkers for its wide array of styles, from saisons to stouts.
-Patrons can enjoy a Hawkbill IPA or Bolo Coconut Brown Ale in the taproom or outside on the brewery’s wraparound beer garden and patio.
-You can also order small plates and delicious snacks from the brewery’s onsite kitchen, Salt & Smoke.
-In 2018, Burial is expected to open its second location, Burial Forestry Camp, on the outskirts of Biltmore Village.
+Patrons can enjoy a Hawkbill IPA or Bolo coconut brown ale in the taproom or outside on the brewery’s wraparound beer garden and patio – which features a large and amusing mural of Tom Selleck and Sloth from The Goonies.

 4 Asheville Brewing Company